 People on LinkedIn are smart, and they do not want this platform to get ruined.
 On top of this, it’s your profession you are representing.
 Make sure to share your thoughts often, but be always careful to analyze what kind of impact it will make.

 Read: How to use LinkedIn Resume Assistant in Microsoft Word.

 As you progress through your work, get prompted, meet more people, make sure you have the skills listed.
 The more skills you have, the chances of people finding you would be a lot better.
 LinkedIn offers search by skills, and this will be useful.

 The second very important featured you get on LinkedIn is Endorsement.
 As you connect with more people who you have worked with, get their recommendations.
 As more people start recommending you, the profile becomes stronger.

 However, here is one thing about Endorsements.
 Make sure to get a detailed endorsement, then a couple of words.
 When you request for any endorsement, ask the person to write detailed experience, and maybe you can also suggest adding a few points as a reminder to him.

 4] Build Relationship over Money

-- Talk Sense: When you start posting about good, and useful information, it will be easier to connect with more people.
-The communication can be in various ways from post to images to videos.
+- Talk Sense: When you start posting good, and useful information, it will be easier to connect with more people.
+Communication can be in various ways from posts to images to videos.

 - Engage: The second part is to engage with others and make comments which leave an impact.
 It is rather better to stay away from making a casual comment or interaction.